nplan/HomeButtons/docs/setup.md

     - `Discovery Prefix` - *Home Assistant* parameter for MQTT Autodiscovery.
 The default is `homeassistant`.
     Leave that unchanged if you haven't modified *Home Assistant*'s configuration.

-4. Enter button text
+4. Enter button labels

-    - `BTN1 Text` - `BTN6 Text` - Text that will be displayed next to each button.
+    - `BTN1 Text` - `BTN6 Text` - Label that will be displayed next to each button.
 The order is from top to bottom.

     *Home Buttons* will choose font size automatically.
 It can display around **5** letters in large font and around **7** letters in smaller font.
-    Text over **7** letters will be clipped.
+    Labels over **7** letters will be clipped.
 Choose what you want to display wisely :)

     ![Button Text Size Comparison](assets/text_sizes.png){width="125"}